Relationship Blog

 Want a Long, Happy Marriage?
 Be Loving AND Stubborn

 by Jamie C. Williamson, PhD You might be surprised to learn that stubbornness in marriage is a good thing.
-And a gift that proves it is even better.
-Some spouses try to create a happy marriage through grand romantic gestures like sending flowers, planning romantic dinners, or wearing sexy lingerie.
-While that is a pretty
+Some spouses try to create a happy marriage through grand romantic gestures like sending flowers, planning romantic dinners, champagne at sunset, or wearing sexy lingerie.
+Special plans like these do go a long way toward creating

 Resolving to Be Happy Might Require Courage to Divorce